-By selecting Enable memory block checking, Call Validation will perform a more detailed analysis of all calls to the C run-time library and a number of other calls.
+By selecting Enable memory block checking, Call Validation performs a more detailed analysis of all calls to the C run-time library and a number of other calls.
 By default, this setting is inactive.
-Selecting Enable memory block checking will decrease overall performance but may prove useful when diagnosing hard-to-find errors.
+Selecting Enable memory block checking decreases overall performance but may be useful when diagnosing hard-to-find errors.